JMDKC/artangled-hugo/content/posts/2024-02-11-hantai-gagosian.md

 Just as clear skies can shift, suddenly, even in the south.
 When I arrived in Rome, it was warm and clear; when I left, torrential rain was lashing the runway.

-In 1982, soon after completing his tabulas, Hantaï suffered a mysterious crisis of confidence and stopped exhibiting.
-(He died in 2008.)
+Or when, in 1982, soon after completing his tabulas, Hantaï suffered a mysterious crisis of confidence and stopped exhibiting.
+He died in 2008.
 Maybe these grids, superficially enticing as they are, hint, in their troubled surfaces, at the troubles to come.

 _Simon Hantaï: Azzurro is at Gagosian (Rome).
 02 February - 30 March 2024_